Last Updated on 16th March 2023 by Sophie Nadeau

 What to buy: Pain Poilâne – a delicious sourdough which pairs well with any savoury spread

 If there’s one bakery in Paris that you should make it your mission to visit above all others, make it Poilâne, a brand which can be found at several locations dotted across the city.
-I personally recommend visiting the location in Le Marais as this will allow you to visit plenty of other iconic attractions nearby and thus saving you time during your trip to Paris.
+After all, this is probably one of the most famous bakeries in Paris.

 The most famous offering from Poilâne is the Poilâne bread which is named for the late baker, though there are plenty of other sweet and savoury options for sale in the store.